iKarTehFox/web-clock/README.md

  Check it out in action! ([Website](https://online-clock.pages.dev))

 # How to run
- Serve index.html at root directory with your favorite web server
+1. Serve 'index.html' at the root directory with your favorite web server.
- - Note: DON'T FORGET TO CHANGE GOOGLE ANALYTICS AND OPENGRAPH META INFORMATION IN INDEX.HTML (AS NEEDED) BEFORE SERVING OR SELF HOSTING!

 # Features